» Center for Global Education

 put a unique international component in your MU Journey!

-*Please note the Study Abroad Office has been relocated in Berns Student Center
+*Please note Study Abroad has been relocated in Berns Student Center to International

 The Following Education Abroad

 - Short term courses abroad: Approximately one-two weeks,